-Suicide and Mesothelioma
+Suicide Risk and Mesothelioma

 Throughout the twentieth century, the goal of cancer therapy was to cure the patient at any financial, physical, and mental cost.
 This approach often subjected patients to rigorous treatments (like chemotherapy), straining patients already at their most vulnerable.
 A subsequent lack of mental health care and increasing unmanaged distress resulted in climbing suicide rates among cancer patients.